 static documents, or be used as a dynamic server, or be deployed by its

-The Apache FtpServer is a 100% pure Java FTP server.
+The Apache FtpServer application is a 100% pure Java FTP server.
 It's designed to be a complete and portable FTP server engine solution based on currently available open protocols.
 FtpServer can be run standalone as a Windows service or Unix/Linux daemon, or embedded into a Java application.
 We also provide support for integration within Spring applications and provide our releases as OSGi bundles.